-Figure 23Report Pages Available for GigaVUE-VM show an example of a report for GigaVUE-VM.
+Figure 24Report Pages Available for GigaVUE-VM show an example of a report for GigaVUE-VM.

-Figure 23 Report Pages Available for GigaVUE-VM
+Figure 24 Report Pages Available for GigaVUE-VM

-Template 4: Visibility Fabric Inventory Report
+Visibility Fabric Inventory Report

-This multi-page template provides you with printable format of summary on all your Physical inventory (includes H Series, G Series and TA Series) that is visible on that GigaVUE-FM.
+This multi-page report provides you with printable format of summary on all your Physical inventory (includes H Series, G Series and TA Series) that is visible on that GigaVUE-FM.